ConstitutiveSGA/CSGA/README.md

 # Constitutive scientific generative agent (CSGA)

-The CANN architecture was developed and tested with Python 3.12.7.
+The CSGA approach was developed and tested with Python 3.12.7.